fedimint/fedimint-web-sdk/docs/core/getting-started.md

 ## Setup

-This package relies on the WebAssembly binary to be bundled with your application.
-You will likely need to update your bundler's or framework's configuration to load the WASM file.
+This package relies on a [wasm](https://webassembly.org/) module to be bundled with your application.
+You will likely need to update your bundler's or framework's configuration to load the wasm file.
 Setup guides for popular frameworks are coming soon.

-For an example of configuring WASM within a web-worker using Vite, check out the `vite.config.ts` file in the [vite-core example](https://github.com/fedimint/fedimint-web-sdk/tree/main/examples/vite-core/vite.config.ts).
+See the [Framework Setup](#framework-setup) section for more information.

 ## Usage